 The IIRC is a global coalition of regulators, investors, companies, standard setters, the accounting profession and NGOs.
 The coalition promotes communication about value creation as the next step in the evolution of corporate reporting.

 The IIRC’s mission is to establish integrated reporting and thinking within mainstream business practice as the norm in the public and private sectors.
-Its vision is to align capital allocation and corporate behaviour to the wider goals of financial stability and sustainable development through the cycle of integrated reporting and thinking.
+Its vision is a world in which capital allocation and corporate behaviour are aligned to the wider goals of financial stability and sustainable development through the cycle of integrated reporting and thinking.

 The International <IR> Framework defines integrated reporting as ‘a process founded on integrated thinking that results in a periodic integrated report by an organization about value creation over time and related communications regarding aspects of value creation.’
 Integrated reporting brings together material information about an organization’s strategy, governance, performance and prospects in a way that reflects the commercial, social and environmental context within which it operates.
 It provides a clear and concise representation of how the organization demonstrates stewardship and how it creates value, now and in the future.